katreparitosh/katreparitosh.github.io/_pages/about.md

   - /about.html
 ---

-My name is Paritosh Katre and I'm currently a final year CSE undergrad student at <a href="http://www.viit.ac.in/">Vishwakarma Institute of Information Technology (VIIT)</a>.
+My name is Paritosh Katre and I'm currently pursing Bachelor of Engineering (BE) in Computer Engineering at <a href="http://www.viit.ac.in/">Vishwakarma Institute of Information Technology (VIIT)</a>.
 Currently, I'm doing my year long research internship at Applied Artificial Intelligence (AAI) Group at the <a href="https://www.cdac.in/"> Center for Development of Advanced Computing (C-DAC)</a>, Pune, India.

 My research interests are <a href = "https://en.wikipedia.org/wiki/Natural_language_processing"> Natural Language Processing (NLP) </a>, <a href = "https://en.wikipedia.org/wiki/Big_data">Big Data</a> and <a href = "https://en.wikipedia.org/wiki/Artificial_intelligence"> Artificial Intelligence</a>.
 In future, I want to research on <a href ="https://en.wikipedia.org/wiki/Artificial_consciousness">Sentient AI (Artificial Consciousness)</a> and <a href = "https://en.wikipedia.org/wiki/Computational_musicology">Computational Musicology.</a>